AMAZON 2021: Peruvian Riverboat Photography & Birding Adventure

-If a single hotel room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $300 will be assessed.
+If a single room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $300 will be assessed.

 If fewer than the minimum number of required participants are registered, we may still be able to run the trip by adding a small-group supplement fee, per person, determined by the number of participants registered.

 In order to hold your space, click the "Book Your Trip Now" button above and complete the deposit process, including payment of the deposit through our Paypal portal using ANY CREDIT CARD.
 Upon completion of deposit, please visit our secure, online CLIENT INFORMATION FORM to complete your registration.

 For all land-based tours: full payment by check is due 120 days prior to the departure date.

 For all boat-based adventure cruises of 7-days or longer: full payment by check is required 180 days prior to departure.

 NOTE: If you prefer to use credit card for final payment, a 3% fee may be added to cover the credit card merchant fees we incur.